tapis-project/documentation/source/deployment/vault.rst

 Deploying Vault Outside of Kubernetes
 =====================================

-The procedure below describes how to build a Vault VM, which we'll call "**tapis-vault**".
-This procedure can also be used as a template for building Vault instances in other environments.
-In Kubernetes environments, for example, Tapis's automated process follows the same general outline as discussed here.
+The procedure below describes how to build a Vault VM on Linux, which we'll call "**tapis-vault**".
+This procedure can also be used as a template for building Vault instances in other environments and follows the same general outline as dicussed above for Kubernetes environments.

 Important security characteristics of the VM installation approach are: